MS in Biomedical Laboratory Management (BLM)

 In any given semester, students take classes at HC, SPS or both.
 Courses are in traditional format, with extensive use of Blackboard educational software.
 Emphasis is on real world problems and case studies, including group projects that reflect the diverse expertise of your classmates.
 Your basic and molecular science background, as well as your experience in the workplace will influence class content.
 Classes are scheduled on weekday evenings.

 MLS 700.
 Concepts of Disease and Diagnostic Strategies.
-Several model disease entities (e.g. diabetes, selected infectious diseases and cancers) will be analyzed to design strategies for effective laboratory studies in screening, diagnosis, staging, treatment and long term follow-up for excellent patient outcomes and cost effectiveness.
+Several model disease entities (e.g. diabetes, selected infectious diseases and cancers) will be analyzed to design strategies for effective laboratory studies in screening, diagnosis, staging, treatment and long term follow-up for positive patient outcomes and cost effectiveness.

 MLS 710.
 Management Practicum.
 Students successfully completing all (or most) courses in the MS will design and implement a specific management project, most often in the laboratory in which they work.
 In depth peer and instructor review of written and presented versions will culminate in final blueprint for institutional change.
 Supervision will be shared by on-site director and course faculty.
 Students not currently afflilated with an appropriate workplace will be assisted to find a suitable site for the capstone project.